top of page

 If you recognize yourself in these, you may be experiencing the symptoms of PTSD.

 While feeling stressed or shaken after a difficult event is normal, PTSD is different.
 The feelings don’t fade with time.
-Instead, they can get worse and start disrupting your daily life, relationships, and your overall well-being.
+Instead, they can worsen and start disrupting your daily life, relationships, and overall well-being.

 But know this: Help is available.
 PTSD is not a life sentence.
-It can be managed and treated with therapy, support groups, and mental health-related resources that we are about to go over.
+It can be managed and treated with therapy, support groups, and mental health-related resources that we will cover.

 Let's break down the 17 symptoms of PTSD so you can better understand what's happening and what steps to take next.

-1. Flashbacks: Vivid episodes where you feel as if you're reliving the traumatic event.
-You may feel can include physical sensations like a racing heart or sweating.
+1. Flashbacks: Vivid episodes where you relive the traumatic event.
+You may feel symptoms such as a racing heart or sweating.

 2. Nightmares and distressing dreams: Recurring dreams about the trauma that disrupt sleep and cause emotional distress.

-3. Uncontrollable distressing memories: Intrusive thoughts about the traumatic event that appear suddenly and without warning.
+3. Distressing memories: Intrusive thoughts about the traumatic event that appear suddenly and without warning.

 4. Severe emotional or physical reactions to trauma reminders: Encountering triggers that remind you of the trauma can cause intense anxiety, panic attacks, or physical symptoms like nausea.